Research – Introduction

 In our theoretical pursuit of this goal we rely on a wide set of theoretical few- and many-body methods (including quantum field theory, diagrammatics, functional renormalization group, time-dependent variational wave functions, functional determinants, and exact approaches to few-body problems).
 We aim to both improve these methods as well as to develop new theoretical tools that allow to deepen our understanding of universal aspects of few- to many-body dynamics in quantum matter.

-Our group has many active collaborations with theorists and experimentalists in the United States, Austria, Denmark, and throughout Germany, and we also work in close connection with other groups within the research community in the Greater Munich area.
-In this regard MPQ is also a unique place where experimental and theoretical expertise in the fields of atomic and solid state physics comes together, providing the opportunity to jointly explore new exciting physics.
+Our group has many collaborations with theorists and experimentalists in the United States, Austria, Denmark, and throughout Germany.
+Much of our research is also directly connected to other groups in Heidelberg which is a unique place where experimental and theoretical expertise in the fields of atomic, solid state, and high energy physics comes together, providing the opportunity to jointly explore new exciting physics.

 · M. Sidler et al., Nat.
 Phys.
 13 , 255 (2017).